-307.4.6 AIR SUPPORT ASSISTANCE
+307.4.7 AIR SUPPORT ASSISTANCE

 When available, air support assistance should be requested.
-Once the air unit has established visual contact with the pursued vehicle, the unit should assume control over the pursuit.
+Once the air unit has established visual contact with the pursued vehicle, the air unit shall coordinate the activities of resources on the ground, report the progress of the pursuit, and provide the pursuing officer(s) and supervisor with information to evaluate whether or not to continue the pursuit.
 The primary and secondary ground units, or involved supervisor, will maintain operational control but should consider whether the participation of air support warrants the continued close proximity and/or involvement of ground units in the pursuit.

-The air unit should coordinate the activities of resources on the ground, report progress of the pursuit and provide officers and supervisors with details of upcoming traffic congestion, road hazards, or other pertinent information to evaluate whether to continue the pursuit.
+The air unit shall coordinate the activities of resources on the ground, report progress of the pursuit and provide officers and supervisors with details of upcoming traffic congestion, road hazards, or other pertinent information to evaluate whether or not to continue the pursuit.
 If ground units are not within visual contact of the pursued vehicle and the air support unit determines that it is unsafe to continue the pursuit, the air support unit should recommend terminating the pursuit.